Highlights Of The Program

 • Standardising pDNA design and supply to strengthen CMC success for mRNA therapeutics

-• De-risking COGs and manufacturing strategy by aligning plasmid processes with scale goals
+• De-risking COGS and manufacturing strategy by aligning plasmid processes with scale goals

 15:45 - 15:50